What Is No-Fault Divorce & When Is It Coming to The UK?

 The law lays down a minimum allowable period of 20 weeks between the initial application and the conditional order, and another six weeks between the conditional and final orders.

 That means that even the smoothest divorce will take at least six months to complete.
+How long does a divorce take now?

 The government says this minimum period not only gives an opportunity for couples to reconcile but also gives breathing room to discuss practical arrangements if the split is inevitable.